-- Documentation must be complete and legible.

-- Avoid handwritten acronyms that may not be industry standard or shorthand terms used by the

-office and may be unclear to an auditor.

-- Avoid copy and paste or autofill templates.

-- Documentation of E/M encounter should include all applicable details that support the level of care billed including but not limited to:

-- Problem(s) addressed (Chief Complaint).

-- Nature and complexity of problems.
+- Clearly document medical necessity to support services rendered - Documentation must be complete and legible. - Avoid handwritten acronyms that may not be industry standard or shorthand terms used by the office and may be unclear to an auditor. - Avoid copy and paste or autofill templates. - Avoid Check Boxes that don't provide full and accurate details. - Documentation of E/M encounter should include all applicable details that support the level of care billed including but not limited to: - Problem(s) addressed (Chief Complaint). - Nature and complexity of problems.

 - Social determinants of health.

 - History and Exam relevant to current problem(s) addressed.

 - Medication management.

 - State of illness.

 - Tests ordered and/or reviewed.

 - Care Plan.